dgomes/bibjekyll/README.md

 Contact
 -------

-You can reach me at Pablo de Oliveira <pablo@sifflez.org>.
+You can reach me at Diogo Gomes <diogogomes@gmail.com>.